ilyashusain/vmware_jenkins_nexus_pipeline/README.md

 # Recommended Setup:

 - A containerized jenkins instance
-- A containerized nexus instance (v3).
+- A containerized nexus3 instance.

 *NOTE: if your jenkins and nexus instances are not containerized, the guidelines set out here are still applicable.*